bitjump-io/xedit.app/README.md

 For me the debugging works best in google chrome.

 The build script assumes you have the redux devtools extension installed in your browser.
-If not you will likely get errors in the browser console.
+If not you will likely get errors in your browser's console.

 Open the xedit.app folder in visual studio code and modify the `App.fs` file in the `src` directory.
 Thanks to hot reloading the changes should be directly visible in the browser.